3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 gpg: 2 good signatures
 ```

 Signing should look as follows.
-If fingerprint match then confirm with `y`.
+If fingerprint match, then confirm with `y'.

 ```shell
 $ gpg -u piotr.krol@3mdeb.com --sign-key your.name@3mdeb.com